Publication Policy and Agreement

 Allegation of Misconduct and Conflict of Interest Policy:

-If there is any allegation of misconduct or conflict of interest regardless of its nature like relationship personal or professional, economical or non-economical among authors, reviewers, editors, journals and publishers:
+If there is any kind of allegation of misconduct or conflict of interest like personal or professional, economical or non-economical, political or religious among authors, reviewers, editors, journals or publishers, in that case:

 - Concern or Issue can be raised or brought to the notice immediately in a written form to the publisher/editor at [email protected].